-Couture has been the subject of five customer complaints between 2020 and 2022, according to his CRD report:
+He has been the subject of five customer complaints between 2020 and 2022, according to his CRD report:

 June 2021.
 “Customer alleges that advisor took money from his accounts to repay another client.”
-The customer sought $385,000 in damages and the case was settled for $480,000.
+The customer sought $385,000 in damages, and the case was settled for $480,000.

 June 2021.
 “Customer alleges that former advisor misappropriated investment monies from her between 2011 and 2016 in the total amount of $1.22 million, and over time provided her with falsified statements reflecting her purported investments.
 Customer demands return of misappropriated monies and also seeks alleged lost investment opportunity.”
-The customer sought $3,206,760.22 in damages and case was settled for $2,375,000.
-The complaint was regarding variable annuity investment losses and outside advisory account and cash.
+The customer sought $3,206,760.22 in damages and the case was settled for $2,375,000.
+The complaint was regarding variable annuity investment losses and outside advisory accounts and cash.